jorgefz/Lince/docs/tutorial/5_events.md

 ```

 Since, we are only interested on the window being resized,
-we will check for the event type to be `LinceEventType_WindowResize`,
+we will check for the event of type `LinceEventType_WindowResize`,
 and, if so, recalculate the projection of the camera:
 ```c
 void OnEvent(LinceEvent* event){